Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 Still looking for Naming Inspiration?
 Try These Ideas

-- Military Inspired Names for Tough Male Dogs
+- 40 Warrior Names for Strong Male Dogs

 A list of military dog names and their meanings inspired by war heros, great generals, weaponry, and ancient history.

-- 50 Meaningful Native American Names for Male Dogs
+- 115 Native American Names for Male Dogs

 These meaningful and lyrical Native American names and words make cool names for strong and small dogs alike.

-- Strong Dog Names - 18 Irish and Scottish Names for Male Dogs from Mythical Kings and Legend
+- 20 Mythical Irish and Scottish Names for Male Dogs

 Looking for an unusual name for your new male dog?
 Celtic history and legend provide a rich pantheon of untapped dog names.

 - 40 Powerful Dog Names for Your Loyal, Noble Guard Dog

 Check out these meaningful and powerful dog names based on noble titles from various cultures around the world.